Ultimate Marvel vs. Capcom 3: Reception

 Reviewers praised the PlayStation Vita version for its technical performance, despite hardware constraints, and for providing the full console version experience on a portable system.
 Hopper complimented the graphics, stating that the Vita port matched the visual fidelity of the console versions.
 Martin Robinson of Eurogamer claimed Ultimate Marvel vs. Capcom 3 was one of the Vita's "finer-looking launch games", praising its detail and faithfulness to the original.
 However, he criticized the addition of touchscreen controls, stating its implementation fell short of the mark laid down by Super Street Fighter IV: 3D Edition.

+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Ultimate Marvel vs. Capcom 3 for "Fighting Game of the Year", but lost to Mortal Kombat.

 Ultimate Marvel vs. Capcom 3 reached number 19 in the United Kingdom PlayStation 3 sales chart and number 24 for the Xbox 360.
 The game sold approximately 600,000 units worldwide for the PlayStation 3 and Xbox 360 during the first two months of its release.
-By March 2015, the game had sold 1.2 million units for the PS3 and Xbox 360.
+By March 2015, the game had sold 1.20 million units for the PS3 and Xbox 360.
 As of March 2024, it has sold 3 million units across the PS3, Xbox 360, PS4, PC, and Xbox One.